Subhadeep298/AMS/README.md

 # AMS
     Advertising Management System that is designed &amp; developed to manage all the in-house functions.
+## Technology Stack
+    Tkinter, SQLite.